TheEynEyn/arm_gazebo_with_camera/README.md

 ## Customization

-- **Template Matching:** Modify the template images in the `templates/` directory to add or update the objects the robot can recognize.
+- **Template Matching:** The cropped template images used for object recognition can be found `../src/vision/cropped_image`.
+You can modify or replace these images to recognize different objects.
 - **Motion Planning:** Adjust the motion planning parameters in the MoveIt configuration files to tweak the robot's movement behavior.
+- **Object Positions:** You can change the positions of the objects within the simulation by editing the world.sdf file.
+This file contains the definitions for the objects in the Gazebo world, allowing you to adjust their initial placement as needed.

 ## Contributing